cosmicjs/cosmicapp-roofing-site/README.md

-#This app is based off of the Node.js Website Boilerplate
+#A Roofing Website
-The [Node.js Website Boilerplate](https://github.com/cosmicjs/nodejs-website-boilerplate) is a website template can be used as a starting point to build a website that satisfies some basic use cases like dynamic pages, blog and contact form.
+This is a website for a roofing company based off of the Node.js Website Boilerplate [Node.js Website Boilerplate](https://github.com/cosmicjs/nodejs-website-boilerplate) is a website template can be used as a starting point to build a website that satisfies some basic use cases like dynamic pages, blog and contact form.
 ##Features
 1. Fully responsive down to mobile w/ Bootstrap<br />
 2. SEO ready<br />